COR-OPT/SuperPolyak.py/README.md

 ## Practical improvements: early termination of the SuperPolyak step

 In [0], we show that SuperPolyak converges superlinearly.
 However, its Naïve implementation could be prohibitively expensive, since it requires $d$ evaluations of $f$ and its gradient.
 We've found that this number can be substantially reduced in practice.
-For instance, in example 1, the total number of iterations is much less than $d = 500$.
+For instance, in [Example 1](#Example-1-Fitting-a-1-hidden-layer-neural-network-with-max-pooling), the total number of iterations is much less than $d = 500$.
 To achieve this, we implement two early termination strategies, in SuperPolyak.py, both of which are described in [Section 5.1.1, 0]:

 - Fix a maximum per-step budget, called ```max_elt```.
 Then declare the next iterate to be the best among the first ```max_elt``` points $y_i$.
 - Fix a "superlinear improvement" exponent ```eta_est``` and exist as soon as one finds a point $y_i$ such that $f(y_i) \leq f(y_0)^{1+ \eta}$.